-March 19, 2008 — Kathryn Cramer, Scientific Information Group
+March 19, 2008 — Kathryn Cramer, Technical Communications and Strategy Group

 A week or so ago I made an Easter egg in Mathematica and emailed around a bit to see if I could get other people to try it, too.
 I consulted with my family, dared readers of my blog to send me Mathematica eggs, and mentioned my egg to my friend science-fiction writer Cory Doctorow, who blogged it on BoingBoing.
 I also spread the idea around Wolfram Research.
 As someone with a small collection of ornamental eggs in a glass case in my living room, I am quite pleased with the results.

 Here’s how it came about: My kids are enthusiastic celebrators of holidays.
 They want to start decorating for Halloween in August, and decorating for Christmas as soon as the pumpkins and spider webs come down.
 Last week, I had bought a carton of eggs and a package of egg dye, and kept finding my kindergartner getting out the eggs or the dye without permission.
 So I’d promised that Thursday, absolutely, we would begin work on eggs.